Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 2. Assumptions about the random variation.

-In this class, along with nearly all methods you learned in your Intro Stat course, we make the following assumptions about the underlying stochastic (i.e., random) part of the response variable, \(\varepsilon\):
+In this class, along with nearly all methods you learned in your introductory statistics course, we make the following assumptions about the underlying random variation (i.e., stochastic part) of the response variable, \(\varepsilon\):

 • The \(\varepsilon_i\) terms are independent.